bitnomial/bitcoin-scripting/README.md

-# bitcoin-scripting
+# bitcoin-scripting 0.1.0

 ## Disclaimer

-This is ALPHA software.
+This is **ALPHA** software.
 We make no claims to API stability or correctness.
 We do encourage input from downstream users!

 ## Overview